drillby/automatization_of_pc/README.md

 ## Instalation and setup:
 I am using Python 3.10.1, 3.8.10 and 3.9.9, so it is tested and debugged only for this version.
+To install all the nessesary packages run <br>
+`pip install -r requirements.txt`

-This project is coded on both Windows and Linux.
+This project is desingned not to be dependent on OS.

 ### Server hosting:
 So far I am hosting a server on my PC using Django library.
 Soon I will be hosting a server on RaspberryPi or Synology NAS if possible.
 To change Django to your local network go into web/web/setting.py and change content of ALLOWED_HOSTS

 ### Spotify:
-* You need to install the tekore package.
-See https://tekore.readthedocs.io/en/stable/
 * You need to set up tekore.cfg.
-See https://tekore.readthedocs.io/en/stable/getting_started.html
+See https://tekore.readthedocs.io/en/stable/getting_started.html, and put it in the web/web folder.
+For that use `Spotify_auth.create_credentials()`
 * Also you need to set up developer account for Spotify.
 See https://developer.spotify.com
 * Some functions may require Spotify premium account
+* All of the functions are described in the web/modules/Spotify folder
 ### Wake on LAN:
-* You need to install wakeonlan package.
-See https://pypi.org/project/wakeonlan/
 * Also it is nessesary to enable WoL function in your BIOS and OS settings.

 ### Face recognition/detection:
-* You need to install opencv, numpy and tensorflow.
+* So far only an idea.
 * Also you need a webcam.
 * You need to provide your photos.
 * TF is currently not supported on Python 3.10+, so make sure you have lover version.